Why The Government Wants To Classify You As A Domestic Terrorist With Matthew Kolken | OAP #71

 She's amazing.

-He prosecuted um a bunch of guys.
+He prosecuted a bunch of guys.

-This was back right around 9 11.
+This was back right around 9-11.

-They went over to I want to say Yemen.
+They went over to, I want to say, Yemen.

-I think they were Yemenese, and they bought a bunch of t shirts from like one of those some people that were considered to be terrorists, and literally said, and these were young kids, like 18 year olds, 19 year old kids.
+And they bought a bunch of t-shirts from like one of those, some people that were considered to be terrorists and literally said, and these were young kids, like 18-year-olds, 19-year-old kids.

 I don't know all the facts.

-And this was like one of the most mild mannered guys I've ever met in my life.
+And this was like one of the most mild-mannered guys I've ever met in my life.

 And I mean, great lawyer, but really even keeled.